If you are preparing to exit DROP, follow the steps below to ensure timely distribution of your DROP account and a smooth transition into retirement!

 Meet with your department’s retirement/human resources liaison.
 Schedule your appointment 90 days prior to your desired DROP exit date.
 Your liaison will provide you with information regarding the terminating requisites for your department and payment of unused sick, vacation and overtime balances.
 He/she will also prepare your Letter of Intent (LOI) to terminate participation in DROP.
 Bring the LOI to your DROP Exit appointment with LAFPP DROP/Service Pensions staff.

 Schedule your DROP Exit Appointment.
 Call the LAFPP DROP/Service Pensions Section to schedule your appointment not less than 45 days prior to your desired DROP exit date.
-Afterwards, you will be mailed the DROP Exit forms for you to indicate how you would like to receive your DROP account balance and other forms related to your monthly pension benefit.
+Afterwards, you will be emailed the DROP Exit forms for you to indicate how you would like to receive your DROP account balance and other forms related to your monthly pension benefit.

 You may elect to receive your balance as a lump-sum payment, a rollover to a qualified account or a combination of both.
 A description of each type is provided below.